Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 None

 == Changelog ==

 = WIP =
-- A vulnerability issue of 'wpsc_display_product' shortcode has fixed.
+- Added output escaping to the 'wpsc_display_product' shortcode parameters.

 = 5.2.5 =
 - Improved the Stripe post-checkout handling code to prevent a potential issue with some server configurations.